IRS Releases Guidance on Implementing September 1st Payroll Tax Deferral

 The new guidance confirms that the employee’s share of Social Security taxes on applicable wages (that are less than the threshold amounts of $4,000 on a biweekly basis) be deferred until 2021, but clarifies that the determination of applicable wages is made on a pay period by pay period basis.
 Thus, the relief is available to employees who have wages less than the pay period threshold amount irrespective of the amount of wages paid to the employee for other pay periods.
 The effect of the deferral is to increase the take home pay of the worker for that pay period.
 However, under the new guidance, the employer must then withhold and remit the deferred applicable taxes ratably from wages paid between January 1, 2021 and April 30, 2021.
 If necessary, the Notice provides that the employer may make arrangements with the employee to otherwise collect the total applicable taxes deferred.
 Interest, penalties, and additions to tax will begin to accrue on May 1, 2021 with respect to any unpaid applicable taxes.

 The 3-page IRS guidance still leaves questions unanswered.
 Treasury Secretary Steven Mnuchin has previously said that companies will not be forced to implement the deferral but whether the directive is optional is unclear.
 Furthermore, while the President has publicly expressed the intent to forgive the payroll tax deferral, whether forgiveness is still on the agenda and can be achieved may be dependent on Congress and the President’s re-election.
 Without forgiveness, workers will face higher withholding in 2021, which only shifts the tax burden to the first four months of the following year.
 With all of these questions, it remains to be seen how many companies actually implement the payroll tax deferral, if at all, on time for the next payroll check.

-Please stay tuned and visit our Berdon’s COVID-19 Information Center for more information on this and related topics.
+Please stay tuned and reach out to your Berdon Advisor for more information on this and related topics.